zer0k-z/kz-ranks/map-ranks.md

 - Making pro runs using overall distribution makes more sense than current system.

-- Only attempts to solve one problem of the current system (PRO being separate from TP)
+- Only attempts to solve PRO run related problems of the current system
 </details>